 7 Absolutely Insane Animal Defense Mechanisms

-Scientists recently recorded footage of a never-before-seen defense mechanism deployed by a small species of deep-sea squid: When threatened, the squid attacks its predator and then pulls away, breaking off the tip of its own arm and leaving it behind as a distraction.
+In 2012, scientists recorded footage of a never-before-seen defense mechanism deployed by a small species of deep-sea squid: When threatened, the squid attacks its predator and then pulls away, breaking off the tip of its own arm and leaving it behind as a distraction.
 The arm continues to glow and twitch, creating a diversion and enabling the squid to escape.

 But this squid isn't the only creature with a bizarre way of defending itself.
 Here are several other ways animals try to save their own lives, or the lives of their comrades.